snehalstomar/cs6910-assignment-4/README.md

 <br/>iii. 'cs6910-assignment-4/rbm_gibbs/data/fashion-mnist_train.csv'
 <br/>iv. 'cs6910-assignment-4/rbm_gibbs/data/fashion-mnist_test.csv'

-+ Please ensure that while running all programs; PWD = nearest parent directory of the file.
++ Please ensure that while running all programs; PWD = immediate parent directory of the file.

 Should the TA's face any difficulty in running the programs, they are requested to reach out to us.